chocolatey/choco-wiki/Installation.md

 ~~~

 #### Option 2
 You need to download and unzip the Chocolatey package, then call the PowerShell install script from there.
-See [Download + PowerShell Method](#download--powershell-method)
+See the [Download + PowerShell Method](#download--powershell-method) section below.

 ### Installing Behind a Proxy?